 Knowing is the first step to preventing yourself from becoming a victim of fraud.
-Here are the common types fraudulent activities that target banking customers:
+Here are the common types of fraudulent activities that target banking customers:

-- Voice Phishing.
 Also called “vishing,” this is a type of fraudulent activity where fraudsters call and trick you into giving personal and account-related information, such as your PIN, card verification value (CVV), and one-time password (OTP).
 This type of fraud uses unknown numbers to call you.
 The other person on the line then pretends to be a bank representative who is calling to verify your account details with a sense of urgency.
 We will NEVER ask for personal and account-related information over the phone.

-- Account Takeover.
 This fraud takes place when a fraudster seizes control of an online account, changes information such as the username, password or other personal information, and then makes unauthorized transactions with that account.
 One of the fraudster’s modus is to pretend as a bank representative and ask the client to surrender his/her online account or debit card information due to a system update or in exchange for freebies.

 If you think you have become a victim of these fraudulent activities, call and report this incident to (02)88-700-700 or 1-800-1888-5775.
-You can also send us an email at firstname.lastname@example.org and use the “Report on Possible Fraud” as a Subject Line.
+You can also send us an email at firstname.lastname@example.org and use the “Report on Possible Fraud” a subject.